 There is still much about cerebral palsy that doctors don’t quite understand.
 However, studies indicate that mothers who have preeclampsia are more likely to have children with cerebral palsy if the infant is born prematurely.
 In some cases, preeclampsia causes mothers to go into labor early, delivering babies that are born at 37 weeks or earlier.

 Doctors don’t quite know if preeclampsia causes cerebral palsy, but research suggests that mothers who deliver babies between the gestational ages of 32 and 36 weeks are almost five times more likely to have babies who develop cerebral palsy.
+This may be because of preeclampsia-associated conditions like brain damage or HIE, a condition that causes brain damage.

 Although there isn’t a cure yet for preeclampsia, there are few preventative tips that can help mothers control the risk of developing it, including taking a daily low-dose aspirin and taking calcium supplements daily.
 In addition, it’s always a good idea to limit salt intake during pregnancy and to eat as healthy as possible.
 However, before taking any medications or vitamins, always consult your physician beforehand.